 The Careers I Will Pursue

 You see, when apostle Peter asked Jesus how many times we should forgive our brothers, Jesus said it should be 70x7 times which equals 490 times.
-Jesus must have come up with that big figure, for He knew if we start counting the sins our brothers commit against us, we will get bored of counting by the time we reach like the 35th sin and just decide to forgive as many times as possible.
+He must have come up with that big figure because He knew if we start counting the sins our brothers commit against us, we will get bored of counting by the time we reach like the 35th sin and just decide to forgive as many times as possible.
 Or maybe He was smart enough to know that by the time we forgive our brothers for like the 52nd time, they will have already turned into good men.

 As a boy, I also took an interest in public speaking.
 When I was ten, I loved to mentally rehearse narrating a story I had heard on TV.
 I eventually narrated the story at school on one afternoon to, well, not a real audience but columns of unoccupied desks in a classroom.
 But I still enjoyed the experience.